 Money – Spending Savings Vs Making Money.

-I said in my lessons from a summer of full time blogging post that I felt like I had imposter syndrome from saying I’m a full time blogger when I’m not making a full time wage and this is still how I often feel because for me, saying I blog full time does all come down to how much money I’m making.
+I said at the very start that I felt like I had imposter syndrome from saying I’m a full-time blogger when I’m not making a full-time wage and this is still how I often feel because for me, saying I blog full time does all come down to how much money I’m making.

 Firstly- these savings were for travel and this year I’ve visited so many places I had been desperate to visit for so many years (India, China, Taiwan, Japan, South Korea for example) and I don’t regret that money going on travel at all.